 I hear and I forget.
 I see and I remember.
 I do and I understand. - Confucius

-Columbus Community Legal Services offers four distinct clinical courses: the Civil Practice Clinic; the Families and the Law Clinic; the Advocacy for the Elderly Clinic; and the Low Income Taxpayer Clinic.
+Columbus Community Legal Services offers four distinct clinical courses: the Civil Practice Clinic; the Families and the Law Clinic; the Veterans Advocacy and Estate Planning Clinic; and the Low Income Taxpayer Clinic.

 The questions should not be WHETHER to enroll in a clinic during law school but WHEN you will do so.
 Below are several student testimonials about their experience with CCLS.

 Each semester, Columbus Community Legal Services (CCLS) conducts a pre-registration process for students who wish to enroll in one of the office’s clinical courses during the next semester.
-CCLS offers four clinical courses: the Families and the Law Clinic (FALC), the Civil Practice Clinic (CPC), the Advocacy for the Elderly Clinic (AFE), and the Low Income Taxpayer Clinic (LITC).
+CCLS offers four clinical courses: the Families and the Law Clinic (FALC), the Civil Practice Clinic (CPC), the Veterans Advocacy and Estate Planning Clinic, and the Low Income Taxpayer Clinic (LITC).
 Evening students receive preference for enrollment in AFE.